adeebahmed/grid-rfcs/text/0000-certification.md

 [summary]: #summary

-This RFC intends to introduce certification workflows at a supplier level.
+This RFC introduces certification workflows at a supplier level.
 It will primarily consist of translating the Sawtooth transactions defined in https://github.com/target/consensource-processor into a Grid smart contract.